oversizedhat/plantuml-watcher/README.md

 $ docker run --rm -ti -v $PWD:/ws -w /ws oscarberg/plantuml-watcher -duration -tsvg --draw-on-add
 ```

-And why not go all the way and make an alias in your shell rc file?
+##### And why not go all the way and make an alias in your shell rc file?
 ```
 #.zshrc
 alias plantuml-watcher='docker run --rm -ti -v $PWD:/ws -w /ws oscarberg/plantuml-watcher'
 ```
+Note the single quote.
+If you use double quote the substition will happen at the time of the alias declaration.

+And now finally..
 ```
 $ plantuml-watcher
 ******************************************************************